 A brilliant alternative to frosted glass and net curtains, window film is revolutionising our homes with its smart, modern looks and ease of application.
 With hundreds of decorative designs and the option to have the film made to fit your window – whatever the shape or size – it's a stylish option for both a new build or a period property.

-Whether you're looking for privacy at windows in the kitchen, living room, bathroom or kids' rooms and bedrooms, or want to add interest to internal door with a glass panel, it's an affordable option that can – in some cases – be easily removed, perfect for renters and homeowners, alike.
+Whether you're looking for window treatments that give you privacy in the kitchen, living room, bathroom or kids' rooms and bedrooms, or want to add interest to internal door with a glass panel, it's an affordable option that can – in some cases – be easily removed, perfect for renters and homeowners, alike.
 Here's a round up of our 10 favourite window film design ideas.